ProgrammingWithYash/FireLangDocs/cart-usage.md

 ### 1.2: Styling Your Cart

 You have 100% control over the appearance using CSS.
-The system adds helpful attributes to the generated elements for easy styling.
+The system adds helpful attributes and elements to the generated pills for easy styling.

 #### Key CSS Selectors: